ciaranmcnulty/releasr/README.md

 2. A set of release tags
 3. The ability to see what's happened on trunk since the last tag was made
 4. The ability to prepare a new release tag with a single command
-5. Some sort of deployment (maybe)
-6. Multiple projects in the same repo with the above setup
+5. Multiple projects in the same repo with the above setup

 Example workflow
 ----------------

-    releasr list *myproject*
+    releasr list [myproject]

 Displays list of release tags for that project

-    releasr review *myproject*
+    releasr review [myproject]

 Shows the log of changes on trunk, and any that have happened on the branch

-    releasr prepare *projectname* *branchname*
+    releasr prepare [projectname] [branchname]

 Makes a new release tag in the configured naming scheme

 Future potential additions
 --------------------------

-* A way to store user credentials securely
 * Configurable branch name generation
 * Freezing of externals on creation of a release branch
+* Some sort of pull / deployment?

 Why not use Git?
 ----------------